bockbilbo/mattermost-plugin-whiteboard/README.md

 This plugin has been a personal project to get familiar with Go.
 It has been put together with snippets from the [Mattermost plugin starter template](https://github.com/mattermost/mattermost-plugin-starter-template), the [original Mattermost Jitsi Plugin](https://github.com/appmodule/mattermost-plugin-jitsi), the [official Mattermost Jitsi Plugin](https://github.com/mattermost/mattermost-plugin-jitsi), and the [Mattermost Zoom Plugin](https://github.com/mattermost/mattermost-plugin-zoom).

-For those of you looking for [Mattermost plugincoding examples](https://developers.mattermost.com/extend/plugins/example-plugins/), this plugin contains both a server and web app portion, and demonstrates the following topics:
+For those of you looking for [Mattermost plugin coding examples](https://developers.mattermost.com/extend/plugins/example-plugins/), this plugin contains both a server and web app portion, and demonstrates the following topics:

 * Defining a settings schema, allowing system administrators to configure the plugin via system console UI.
 * Extending existing webapp components to add elements to the UI.